-- 2. Transfer to a 9-in. square baking pan coated with cooking spray.
+- 2. Transfer to a parchment paper-lined 8-in. square baking pan.
 Sprinkle with remaining chocolate chips.
 Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack.
 Cut into bars.
 Yield: 1 dozen.

 1 brownie: 167 calories, 7g fat (2g saturated fat), 53mg cholesterol, 131mg sodium, 24g carbohydrate (16g sugars, 2g fiber), 4g protein Diabetic Exchanges: 1 starch, 1 fat.